On July 02, 2023, the Whistleblower Protection Act (HinschG) came into force.

 animals, the protection of animals at the time of killing, the keeping of wild animals in zoos, the protection of animals used for scientific purposes and the transport of animals and related operations

 - on quality and safety standards for organs and substances of human origin, medicinal products for human and veterinary use, medical devices and cross-border patient care

 - for the manufacture, presentation and sale of tobacco and related products

-- on the regulation of consumer rights and consumer protection in relation to contracts between traders and consumers and on the protection of consumers in the field of payment accounts and financial services, price indication and unfair commercial practices
+- on consumer rights and consumer protectionin relation to business-to-consumer contracts and the protection of consumers in respect of payment accounts and financial services, price indication and unfair commercial practices

-- fax machines or electronic mail, as well as via caller ID display and suppression, and for inclusion in subscriber directories
+mail and via caller identification and suppression and for inclusion in subscriber directories

 - on the protection of personal data within the scope of the GDPR